crossbario/crossbar-fabric-docs/docs/ApiReference.md

 * **node_id** (string): the ID of the node to get traces from
 * **worker_id** (string): the ID of the worker to get traces from

+> The order of IDs within the list returned is unspecified, but stable.

 ---